 What specific areas of your project would you like help with?Would it be possible to get the responsive design and switch from desktop to mobile without using media queries?
 I would appreciate any feedback.
 Thanks

-@justCaioDevPosted about 2 months agoGreat work! 👍
+@justCaioDevPosted 2 months agoGreat work! 👍

 Just be careful with the font weight.
 Try learning about display flex.
 It helps a lot with responsiveness and your life will change after learning.
 Afterwards, I also recommend learning about display grid.

-0 - @thedanielkingSubmitted about 2 months agoWhat are you most proud of, and what would you do differently next time?
+0 - @thedanielkingSubmitted 2 months agoWhat are you most proud of, and what would you do differently next time?

 I am proud of being able to come up with the "aspect-ratio" to make a circle.
 And also understood the linear-gradient very well.